shahidhustles/gsuite-ai/README.md

 # Prisma + Supabase Postgres + Auth.js Boilerplate

 A complete Next.js boilerplate with Google OAuth authentication, PostgreSQL database, and Google APIs integration.
-Perfect for building AI-powered applications that need Gmail, Calendar, and other Google services access.
+Perfect for building  applications that need Gmail, Calendar, and other Google services access.

 ## 🚀 Features